zchyde/brooklinebooksmith.com/_landing_pages/sfe.md

 ---

 **What it is**: The Signed First Editions Book Club (SFE) is like a book of the month club, with a twist – every book is a first edition (produced in limited quantities) and signed by the author.
 The dust jacket gets a protective cover to keep everything pristine and collectible for your home library.
+In ten, twenty, and thirty years you will have a unique history of the changes in the literary climate over time.
 Plus, these titles are our personal picks!

 **What you do**: Subscribe [here](#subscribe)&nbsp;and simply choose how many months you'd like to enroll: you can do three (3), six (6), twelve (12), or ongoing.
 (Ongoing plans can be canceled, all other plans are extendable by request).